 A Brief History About Cognitive Ability

-“Cognitive Ability” or “Aptitude” or “Intelligence”, and the assessment of it, has had a long, diverse and tumultuous history of fierce debates, multiple theories and strategic methodologies.
-To abridge all of that history in basically two binary groups would be a troublesome but not implausible.
+“Cognitive Ability” or “Aptitude” or “Intelligence”, and the assessment of it, has had a long, diverse, and tumultuous history of fierce debates, multiple theories, and strategic methodologies.
+To abridge all of that history is basically two binary groups would be troublesome but not implausible.

 One group suggests that there is a singular idea of intelligence like the British psychologist Charles Spearman (1863-1945) who stipulated that general intelligence or the g-factor is present in differing degrees in human beings.
 The other group believes in multiple components of intelligence like Louis L. Thurstone’s (1887-1955) idea of Primary Mental Abilities.